gradle/common-custom-user-data-gradle-plugin/README.md

 ## Applying the published plugin

-The Common Custom User Data Gradle Plugin is available in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin).
+The Common Custom User Data Gradle plugin is available in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin).
 This plugin requires the [Gradle Enterprise Gradle plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise) to also be applied in your build in order to have an effect.

+In order for the Common Custom User Gradle plugin to become active, you need to register it in the `settings.gradle` file of your project.
+The `settings.gradle` file is the same file where you have already declared the Gradle Enterprise Gradle plugin.
+See [here](settings.gradle) for an example.

 ### Gradle 6.x (or newer)